NLorenzo777/AWSLearning/AWS-Practitioner-Essentials/2_Compute-in-Cloud.md

 - ELB is automatically scalable with no change in the hourly cost.
 - Single URL that each front-end uses.
 Single point of contact for all incoming web traffic to Auto Scaling group.
 - Promotes de-coupled architecture.
+- **Components of an ELB:**
+  - `Rules:` Used by listeners to route requests to target groups.
+  - `Listeners:` Listeners will contain rules.
+  - `Target Groups:`

 `Elastic Load Balancing:` is a major AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.

+### Type of Load Balancers

+#### 1. Application Load Balancer
+- Functions at Layer 7 of the OSI model.
+- Ideal for load balancing HTTP and HTTPS traffic.
+- After the load balancer received a request, it evaluates the listener rules in priority order to determine which rule to apply.
+It then routes traffic to targets based on request content.
+- **Features:**
+  - **Routes traffic based on request data:** Makes routing decision based on HTTP and HTTPS protocol
+  - **Sends responses directly to the client:** Replies directly to the client with a fixed response (such as custom HTML page).
+  - **Uses TLS offloading:** An SSL certificate is provided to pass HTTPS traffic.
+  - **Authenticates Users**
+  - **Secures Traffic**
+  - **Supports Sticky Sessions**

+#### 2. Network Load Balancer
+- Ideal for load balancing TCP and UDP traffic.
+- Functions at the Layer 4 of the OSI model, routing connections from a target in the target group based on IP protocol data.

+#### 3. Gateway Load Balancing
+- Helps deploy, scale, and manage third-party appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
+- Provides a gateway for distributing traffic across multiple virtual appliances while scaling them up and down based on demand.

 ## Messaging and Queueing [↑](#compute-in-the-cloud-)